Miloš Jojić: 1. FC Köln

 On 5 July 2015, Jojić joined 1.
 FC Köln for a reported fee of €3 million.
 On 8 August 2015, he made his competitive debut in a 4–0 win at SV Meppen in the first round of the DFB-Pokal.

 Başakşehir

 On 10 July 2018, the club announced that Jojić had been sold to the Turkish side İstanbul Başakşehir F.K.
+On 3 February 2020, he joined Austrian Bundesliga club Wolfsberger on loan.

+Partizan

+On 3 October 2020, Jojić returned to the Serbian SuperLiga, rejoining Partizan.

+Riga

+After finishing his contract with Partizan in the summer of 2022, Jojić joined Latvian club Riga, on 9 February 2023.

+Castellón

+On 15 January 2025, Jojić was announced at Spanish Segunda División side CD Castellón.

 International career

 Jojić represented Serbia at the 2011 UEFA Under-19 Championship in Romania, managing to score once in the team's opening game against Turkey.
+Jojić was also a member of the team that took part at the 2015 UEFA Under-21 Championship in the Czech Republic, being eliminated in the group stage.

 He made his debut for the senior team in a friendly against Japan on 11 October 2013, scoring a goal in the 90th minute of the game.
-Jojić was also a member of the team that took part at the 2015 UEFA Under-21 Championship in the Czech Republic, being eliminated in the group stage.
+He earned a total of 5 caps (1 goal) and his final international was a November 2014 friendly match away against Greece.